JWST occultation reveals unforeseen complexity in Chariklo's ring system: Abstract

 To unravel the origin of these differing opacities observed across epochs and wavelengths, we explore three basic scenarios that could explain these phenomena: 1) Azimuthally variable rings, where JWST consistently sampled a sparser or denser segment compared to earlier measurements; 2) Changes in the ring material, involving an increase or decrease in the total amount of material and/or the effective cross-section of grains, but without wavelength dependent grain properties; 3) Grains with wavelength-dependent optical properties, where composition and grain size effects are responsible for the observed variations.

-In the case of a fragmented ring, alternating low- and high-density segments produce azimuthal variability in the observed ring structure, affecting both opacity and equivalent width.
-While previous occultation measurements yield roughly consistent values for these parameters, the JWST observations reveal significantly different opacity and equivalent width values.
-Using a simple azimuthal ring density model (see Section \ref{subsec:ringsampling}), we estimate that the probability of sampling only low-density (C2R) or high-density (C1R) segments during both ingress and egress in the JWST observations is very low, with p$\approx$0.004 for C1R and p$\lesssim$0.002 for C2R.
+In the case of a fragmented ring, alternating low- and high-density segments produce azimuthal variability in the observed ring structure.
+This affects both opacity and equivalent width ($E_P$), the latter of which combines opacity, radial width, and the instrument's sensitivity and time resolution (see Section \ref{subsec:analysisrings} for more information).
+While previous occultation measurements yield roughly consistent values for these parameters, the JWST observations reveal significantly different opacities and equivalent widths.
+Using a simple azimuthal ring density model, we estimate that the probability of randomly sampling a pair of (both ingress and egress) high-density (C1R) or low-density (C2R) values in the JWST observations against eight other events is very low, with p$\approx$0.004 for C1R and p$\lesssim$0.002 for C2R.
+See a comprehensive description of this model and calculation in Section \ref{subsec:ringsampling}.